 • When driving around, watch out for donkeys.
 Although tame-looking, they can deliver quite a kick.

-• The biggest beach in the U.S. Virgin Islands, Sandy Point on St. Croix was the backdrop film location for the final scene in “The Shawshank Redemption".
+• The biggest beach in the U.S. Virgin Islands, Sandy Point on St. Croix is today known better as "the Shawshank Redemption beach" after it became the backdrop film location for the final scene in “The Shawshank Redemption",

 • Lindquist Beach on St. Thomas is one of the island's best kept secrets.
 A wild, undeveloped beach on the East End, Lindquist is only reachable by a dirt road.